 James Jianzhang Liang is one of the co-founders of our company.
 Mr. Liang served as our chief executive officer from 2000 to January 2006 and has served as a member of our board of directors since our inception.
 He has been the chairman of our board since August 2003.
 Prior to founding our company, Mr. Liang held a number of technical and managerial positions with Oracle Corporation from 1991 to 1999 in the United States and China, including the head of the ERP consulting division of Oracle China from 1997 to 1999.
 Mr. Liang currently serves on the boards of Home Inns and 51job.com Inc. listed on Nasdaq.
-Mr. Liang received his Master's and Bachelor's degrees from Georgia Institute of Technology.
+Mr. Liang received his Ph.D. degree from Stanford University and his Master's and Bachelor's degrees from Georgia Institute of Technology.
 He also attended an undergraduate program at Fudan University.

 Min Fan is one of the co-founders of our company and has served as the chief executive officer of our company since January 2006, as our director since October 2006 and as our president since February 2009.
 Mr. Fan served as our chief operating officer from November 2004 to January 2006.
 Prior to that, he served as our executive vice president from 2000 to November 2004.
 From 1997 to 2000, Mr. Fan was the chief executive officer of Shanghai Travel Service Company, a leading domestic travel agency in China.
 From 1990 to 1997, he served as the deputy general manager and in a number of other senior positions at Shanghai New Asia Hotel Management Company, which was one of the leading hotel management companies in China.
-Mr. Fan currently serves on the boards and compensation committees of Perfectenergy International, Ltd., China Edu Corporation and Joyu Tourism Operating Group.
+Mr. Fan currently serves on the boards and compensation committees of Perfectenergy International, Ltd. and China Edu Corporation, and serves on the board of directors of China Lodging Group, Limited.
 Mr. Fan obtained his Master's and Bachelor's degrees from Shanghai Jiao Tong University.
 He also studied at the Lausanne Hotel Management School of Switzerland in 1995.